rktjmp/hotpot.nvim/README.md

 ## `context.sync(options|nil)`

 Syncs the context by compiling files in the context.
-Returns `nil`.
+Returns `report table`.

 Supports the following options: